mdlincoln/mdlincoln.github.io/_posts/2015-01-26-unsustainable-museum-data.md

 Far easier on the user (and on the web server) is to offer exports of these underlying databases as static files that can be downloaded in bulk and analyzed at will.
 Moreover, copies of these "flat files" can easily be uploaded to multiple institutional repositories, provided the museum has had the good sense to allow it under their licensing of the data.
 The British Museum offers an API-like service to query an LOD representation of their collections data.
-As is commonly a problem with these LOD services (usually taking the form of a SPARQL endpoint), the web service is often malfunctioning.
+As is [commonly a problem with these LOD services](https://daverog.wordpress.com/2013/06/04/the-enduring-myth-of-the-sparql-endpoint/), the BM's web service is often malfunctioning.
-However, the BM has smartly allowed users to download a dump of these data, tagged with the date it was generated, so the information can remain available even when the web service is not.
+However, the BM has smartly allowed users to download a dump of their linked data so the information can remain available locally, even when the remote web service is not.

 <figure>
 <img src="/assets/images/tate_commit.png" />